jetbrains-academy/rustlings-course/Type Conversions/Type Conversions/Try From Into/task.md

 Your task here is to complete this implementation and return an `Ok` result of inner type `Color`.
-You need to create an implementation for a tuple of three integers, an array of three integers and a slice of integers.
+You need to create an implementation for a tuple of three integers, an array of three integers, and a slice of integers.

 Note that the implementation for tuple and array will be checked at compile time, but the slice implementation needs to check the slice length!